sw-song/Tech-Trends-2020/README.md

-# Tech Online Courses Analysis
+# Tech Trends 2020
-Python Data Analysis for Popular online courses about programming and data science
+Python/Pandas Data Analysis on "Most In-Demand Tech Skills for Programmers or Data Scientists"

 ## To do
 1. **Setting** / github, Google Colaboratory, Source tree